India's crematoriums overwhelmed as virus 'swallows people' - WTMJ

 The situation is equally grim at unbearably full hospitals, where desperate people are dying in line, sometimes on the roads outside, waiting to see doctors.

 Health officials are scrambling to expand critical care units and stock up on dwindling supplies of oxygen.
-Hospitals and patients alike are struggling to procure scarce medical equipment that is being sold at an exponential markup.
+Hospitals and patients alike are struggling to procure scarce medical equipment that is being sold on the black market at an exponential markup.

-The crisis is in direct contrast with government claims that “nobody in the country was left without oxygen,” in a statement made Saturday by India’s Solicitor General Tushar Mehta before Delhi High Court.
+The drama is in direct contrast with government claims that “nobody in the country was left without oxygen,” in a statement made Saturday by India’s Solicitor General Tushar Mehta before Delhi High Court.

 The breakdown is a stark failure for a country whose prime minister only in January had declared victory over COVID-19, and which boasted of being the “world’s pharmacy,” a global producer of vaccines and a model for other developing nations.